apache/synapse/java/src/main/release/README.txt

 Support
 ===================

-Please refer to the release_notes.txt file for information on commons issues and the solutions.
+Please refer to the release_notes.txt file for information on common issues and the solutions.

 Any issues with this release can be reported to Apache Synapse mailing list or in the JIRA issue tracker.